nikouu/mGBA-http/docs/FullGuide-lua.md

 # Full Guide (lua script only)

 This guide is for using the .lua script.
-If you only need to use the full application, see [Full Guide (application)](/docs/FullGuide.md).
+If you need to use the full application, see [Full Guide (application)](/docs/FullGuide.md).

 ## Setup